promesante/promesante.github.io/_posts/2017-12-19-porting_paips_prolog_interpreter_from_common_lisp_to_racket_part_2.md

 ## Automatic Backtracking ##

 The first version of the interpreter, exposed in the previous post, for every query, returns all the solutions at once, in a manner PAIP calls "batch approach".
-On the other hand, its second version, exposed in this post, for every query returns one solution at a time, as they are found, as usual in real Prolog interpreters: PAIP calls this approach "incremental".
+On the other hand, its second version, about to be exposed here, for every query returns one solution at a time, as they are found, as usual in real Prolog interpreters: PAIP calls this approach "incremental".

 In order to implement it, PAIP uses a specific goal which "extends every query to print out the variables, and ask the user if the computation should be continued".
 This is a new type of goal, which is independent of the database but "causes a procedure to take action.
 In Prolog, such procedures are called `primitives`, because they are built-in to the language".

-The first, actually unique `primitive` procedure included in the interpreter's new version exposed in section 11.3, `show-prolog-vars`, appears in `top-level-prove` function, which is directly by query operator.
+The first, actually unique `primitive` procedure included in this new version, `show-prolog-vars`, appears in `top-level-prove` function, which is directly by query operator.

-For every modification made to the interpreter's new version, we will compare below the initial version, shown in PAIP's 11.2 section, with the new one, shown in turn in section 11.3, in their original implementation, in Common Lisp:

 ---

 ### Section 11.2 ###

 ```cl
 (defun top-level-prove (goals)